peterhinch/micropython-async/TUTORIAL.md

 stream or device driver to be ready.
 This is more efficient, and offers lower latency, than running multiple coros each polling a device.

-At the time of writing support for using this mechanism in device drivers has not yet been implemented.
+At the time of writing firmware support for using this mechanism in device drivers has not yet been implemented.

 # 6 Hints and tips